tdwg/conference-2018/conferences/2018/sessions/W10_Mapping-the-Citizen-Science-Agenda-at-TDWG.md

-3. Whether the organizer(s) will accept unsolicited abstract submissions (vs. inviting all speakers themselves).
+3. Whether the Organizer(s): will accept unsolicited abstract submissions (vs. inviting all speakers themselves).

 Yes, we will accept unsolicited abstract submissions.